UPM-NTHC/June-2026-Philippines-FHIR-Connectathon/README.md

 FHIR® is a registered trademark of Health Level Seven International.

-This Connectathon is made possible through the collaborative efforts of the University of the Philippines Manila National Institutes of Health, Department of Health (DOH), Philippine Health Insurance Corporation (PhilHealth), The Strengthening Standards Capability Project (SSCP) of Commonwealth Scientific and Industrial Research Organisation (CSIRO), Aklan Provincial Health Office, and othterkey stakeholders.
+This Connectathon is made possible through the collaborative efforts of the University of the Philippines Manila National Institutes of Health, Department of Health (DOH), Philippine Health Insurance Corporation (PhilHealth), The Strengthening Standards Capability Project (SSCP) of Commonwealth Scientific and Industrial Research Organisation (CSIRO), Aklan Provincial Health Office, and other key stakeholders.

 For questions and queries regarding the Connectathon, please contact **nih-nthc.upmanila@up.edu.ph**.

 ---

-**Last Updated**: June 11, 2026
+**Last Updated**: June 15, 2026
 **Next Review**: Post-Connectathon Debrief